Citrom333/OrganizeYourFamiliy/README.md

 ### c) Run from emulator or your own mobile device (Android)
-First you'll need to clone the AppForMobile repository.
+First you'll need to clone the AppForMobile branch from repository.
 Run the following command in your terminal: </br>
 ```
 git clone -b AppForMobile https://github.com/Citrom333/OrganizeYourFamily.git
 ```